 What issuers generally check

-- Credit score range and trend
+- Credit score range and recent trend

-- Payment history and utilization patterns
+- Payment history and utilization

 - Length and stability of credit history

-- Recent hard inquiry activity
+- Recent hard inquiries

-- Income and debt obligations
+- Income relative to debt obligations

 Score ranges are directional, not universal